opensearch-project/documentation-website/_im-plugin/index-context.md

 # Index context

 This is an experimental feature and is not recommended for use in a production environment.
-For updates on the progress the feature or if you want to leave feedback, join the discussion in the [OpenSearch forum](https://forum.opensearch.org/).
+For updates on the progress the feature or if you want to leave feedback, join the discussion on the [OpenSearch forum](https://forum.opensearch.org/).
 {: .warning}

-Index Context declares the use case for an index.
-Using the context information, OpenSearch applies a pre-determined set of settings and mappings, which gives the following benefits:
+Index context declares the use case for an index.
+Using the context information, OpenSearch applies a predetermined set of settings and mappings, which provides the following benefits:

-- Optimized performance.
+- Optimized performance
-- Settings tuned to your specific use case.
+- Settings tuned to your specific use case
-- Accurate mappings and aliases based on [OpenSearch Integrations]({{site.url}}{{site.baseurl}}/integrations/).
+- Accurate mappings and aliases based on [OpenSearch Integrations]({{site.url}}{{site.baseurl}}/integrations/)

 The settings and metadata configuration that are applied using component templates are automatically loaded when your cluster starts.
-Component templates that start with `@abc_template@` or Application Based Configuration (ABC) templates can only be used through a `context` object declaration, in order to prevent configuration issues.
+Component templates that start with `@abc_template@` or Application-Based Configuration (ABC) templates can only be used through a `context` object declaration, in order to prevent configuration issues.
 {: .warning}